asteinarson/knemm/README.md

 ## An e-commerce example - with modules
-We want to do a simple model of an e-commerce backend.
+A slightly more complex example is that of a simple e-commerce backend.
 It will consist of these loosely coupled modules:
   * `person`
   * `catalog_product`
   * `group_price`